-The Business app enables a merchandiser to control exposure strategies, promote products, and perform A/B-tests with just a few clicks.
-It also allows for quick insights into sales origins for a market segmented on conversions, revenue, and profit.
+The Business app enables a merchandiser to control exposure strategies, promote or demote products, and perform A/B-tests with just a few clicks.
+It also allows for panel performance reports and quick insights into sales origins for a market segmented on conversions, revenue, and profit.

 App design and features are subject to change without notice.
 Screenshots, including simulated data visible, are for illustrative purposes only.